-Colorado Counseling, LLC is a cognitive-behavioral therapy and career counseling service that was founded by Dan Cavicchio, MA, LPC, NCC.
+Colorado Counseling, LLC is a cognitive-behavioral therapy and counseling service that was founded by Dan Cavicchio, MA, LPC, NCC.
 All services offered by Dan are provided on a sliding-scale basis.
-One of Dan's goals is to make counseling and psychotherapy widely available.
+One of Dan's goals is to make psychotherapy widely available.

 Below is a brief biography about Dan.